 Leadership failure at the senior level is treated, in most organizations, as an individual problem with an individual cause.
 The leader did not adapt.
 The culture did not fit.
 The execution did not follow the strategy.
 These accounts are accurate as descriptions of what happened.
 They are inadequate as explanations of why it was predictable, and they are useless as guides to preventing the next one.

 The mismatch is a systems failure.
-The system - the competency frameworks, the selection processes, the assessment tools, the governance structures that authorize appointments - is not broken.
+The system, the competency frameworks, the selection processes, the assessment tools, the governance structures that authorize appointments, is not broken.
 It is working as designed.
 It is designed to identify the most capable individual for a defined role.
 The individual who is most capable for a defined role is not always, or even often, the individual whose capability profile best matches what the organizational context will require of whoever holds it.
-The system does not ask the second question - it was not designed to.
+The system does not ask the second question: it was not designed to.
 The failure it produces is therefore not random, not a product of lapses in judgment or insufficient rigor, but the reliable output of a well-designed process organized around an insufficient question.

 The category error that produces this output is specific: treating leadership effectiveness as an individual attribute when the evidence shows it is a relational property, determined by the interaction between a person and a specific organizational situation.
 That error reproduces at the individual level in personality assessment used to predict contextual fit, at the organizational level in generic competency frameworks designed to apply everywhere and precise enough to apply nowhere in particular, and at the systems level in succession and development processes calibrated to what capable leadership looks like generally rather than what this situation demands.
 The error is consistent.
 The failure pattern is consistent for the same reason: same vocabulary in the post-mortem, same explanations, different organization.